seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 The devil it is that's thy master.
 Why dost thou
 garter up thy arms o' this fashion? dost make hose of
 sleeves? do other servants so?
 Thou wert best set
 thy lower part where thy nose stands.
+By mine
+honor, if I were but two hours younger, I'ld beat
+thee: methinks, thou art a general offence, and
-I think thou wast
+every man should beat thee: I think thou wast
 created for men to breathe themselves upon thee.

 **PAROLLES**